 As an accrediting body, the Council on Naturopathic Medical Education is concerned primarily with the performance, improvement, and sustained effectiveness of naturopathic medicine programs.
 In general, the Council does not intervene in the internal procedures of programs or their institutions, nor does the Council serve as an adjudicatory or grievance-resolving body for individuals or groups.
-The Council will, however, review a formal, written signed complaint against a CNME-accredited or candidate program, provided that the complaint (i) is adequately documented, (ii) indicates a lack of compliance with a specific section or sections of the Council's eligibility requirements, accreditation standards or policies, and (iii) does not pertain to facts or circumstances that transpired more than four years prior to the submission of the complaint.
+The Council will, however, review a formal, written signed complaint against a CNME-accredited or candidate program, provided that the complaint (i) is adequately documented, meaning that some evidence is provided that supports the complaint, (ii) indicates a lack of compliance with a specific section or sections of the Council's eligibility requirements, accreditation standards or policies, as published in the most recent edition of the CNME Handbook of Accreditation, and (iii) does not pertain to facts or circumstances that took place more than four years prior to the submission of the complaint.